mizzao/bot.land/README.md

 - cloak rushing the enemy CPU
 - supporting other units (medic, repair, etc.)

+Except, now you can micro your units perfectly via code instead of with your fingers.
 For example, check out this 5vs12 battle using missiles and landmines:

 [![5vs12 fight](https://img.youtube.com/vi/50vIsSPFgUs/0.jpg)](https://www.youtube.com/watch?v=50vIsSPFgUs)